bhabig/dreddit/README.md

 # README

-practice app for recipe project
+for review by Luke.
+Notes: